applicaster-plugins/OnBoardingScreenPlugin-iOS/README.md

 # On Boarding Loading Hook Screen Plugin for iOS
 On Boarding Loading Hook Screen Plugin that uses SessionStorage and APKeychain to store user preferences.
 This plugin needs a JSON feed to display the different options to the user.
 This plugin also registers user for PushNotifications segments if a PushProvider is configured.
 This plugin uses the ISO 639-1 language code to ensure tailored content and push notifications are sent in device's locale.

-*Note: The setup/creation of the segments on the PushProvider side are done independently of this plugin but they MUST match the IDs of the onBoardingFeed*

 ### Change History